The choice of Executor can be challenged if there are doubts over the validity of the Will

 Is the Executor or Administer fit to act?

 Challenging an Executor and removing them from their role is not a simple process, but there are common situations where a Court will intervene.
 An Executor may become disqualified from acting if they are convicted of a crime and sent to jail.
 If the Executor or Administrator becomes incapable of performing their duties through physical or mental impairment, then they can be prevented from taking up or continuing in the role.
 Sometimes beneficiaries will have grounds to suspect misconduct on the part of the personal representative and seek their removal.
 Where there is some alleged dishonesty or a failure to properly distribute the assets or comply with the law then a challenge can be made.

 Challenges can be made by fellow Executors or beneficiaries

 Executors may also be beneficiaries and a conflict can arise between the two roles but they are not immune from having decisions scrutinised to ensure they are acting in good faith.
 There may be more than one Executor appointed and they have to act by agreement.
 This means that challenges can be made both by co-executors as well as the beneficiaries to an estate.
 Where there is deadlock directions can be sought from the court.
 If one of the executors continues to behave unreasonably, an application can be made to remove them.

 The very nature of the role can bring Personal Representatives into conflict with beneficiaries and the family of the deceased.
-The responsibility of arranging funerals, dividing assets and making decisions affecting the lives of others means resentment can result.
+The responsibility of arranging funerals, dividing assets, paying inheritance tax and making decisions affecting the lives of others means resentment can result.
 Executors and Administrators have the authority to make decisions in the best interests of the deceased, but where they fail to act properly, then they should be challenged in order to ensure that the law is complied with and the estate is dealt with correctly.